Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Background Problem Setting

-Some acquisition functions are explicitly designed for batch acquisition \citep{kirsch2019batchbald,ash2020deep}.
-These often take into account the interaction between points, which can improve performance relative to simply selecting the top-\batchvar scoring points.
-However, existing methods are computationally expensive.
-For example, BatchBALD rarely scales to batch-sizes of more than around 5--10 points \citep{kirsch2019batchbald}, see \Cref{tab:runtime}.
+Some acquisition functions are explicitly designed for batch acquisition \citep{kirsch2019batchbald,pinslerBayesian2019,ash2020deep}.
+They try to account for the interaction between points, which can improve performance relative to simply selecting the top-\batchvar scoring points.
+However, existing methods can be computationally expensive.
+For example, BatchBALD rarely scales to acquisition sizes of more than 5--10 points due to its long runtime \citep{kirsch2019batchbald}, as we evidence in \Cref{tab:runtime}.

+\textbf{ACS-FW.} \citet{pinslerBayesian2019} propose \emph{``Active Bayesian CoreSets with Frank-Wolfe optimization''} which successively minimizes the distance between the (expected) loss on the pool set and the loss on a potential training set using a greedy Frank-Wolfe optimization in a Hilbert space.
+Either a posterior-weighted Fisher inner-product or a posterior-weighted loss inner-product between two samples are used.
+For non-linear models, random projections of the gradients speed up the Fisher inner-product.

+\textbf{BADGE.} \citet{ash2020deep} propose \emph{``Batch Active learning by Diverse Gradient Embeddings''}: it motivates its batch selection approach using a k-Determinantal Point Process \citep{kulesza2011k} based on the (inner product) similarity matrix of the scores (gradients of the log loss) using hard pseudo-labels (the highest probability class according to the model's prediction) for each pool sample.
+See also \citet{kirsch2022unifying} for a more detailed analysis.
+In practice, they use the intialization step of k-MEANS++ with Euclidian distances between the scores to select an acquisition batch.
+BADGE is also computationally expensive as we elaborate in \Cref{sec:related_work}.

+\textbf{BatchBALD.} \citet{kirsch2019batchbald} extend BALD to batch acquisition using the mutual information between the parameter distribution and the \emph{joint} distribution of the predictions of multiple point in an acquistion batch: this mutual information is the expected information gain for a full acquistion batch:

+\citet{kirsch2019batchbald} greedily construct an acquisition batch by iteratively selecting the next unlabelled pool point that maximizes the joint score with the already selected points.
+This is $1-\nicefrac{1}{e}$-optimal as the expected information gain is submodular \citep{krause2014submodular}.
+They note that their approach is computationally expensive, and they only consider acquisition batches of up to size 10.